Free-falling oil intensifies pain for U.S. inflation bonds

 As a result, TIPS have suffered a 1 percent loss in the second half of 2014, a U-turn from the 5.45 percent gain in the first half, Barclays data showed.
 Since September, investors have pulled $2.4 billion from TIPS-focused funds, according to Lipper, a unit of Thomson Reuters.

 "I'm still cautious.
-I don't know how much lower energy prices will go," said Gemma Wright-Casparius, who manages Vanguard's $25.6 billion TIPS fund, the biggest of its kind VIPX.O.
+I don't know how much lower energy prices will go," said Gemma Wright-Casparius, who manages Vanguard's $25.6 billion TIPS fund, the biggest of its kind .

 Lower energy costs are often seen as a boon for consumers, but the current decline comes at a time when the Fed and other major central banks are wary that a further decline in oil prices might weigh on overall price growth, hurting the global economy.